sebastianalecselele-hash/KindleForge/README.md

 > Welcome To KindleForge 4!

 > [!CAUTION]
 > We are investigating an ongoing issue regarding scriptlets which affects KindleForge.
 Please do not download it at this time.
+Check discord announcements for more information, it is slowly being resloved.

 <a href='https://ko-fi.com/W7W31J9IS0' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>